WhiskeySockets/Baileys/README.md

 2. The Baileys event emitter will emit all events and be used to generate a source of truth for the connected user's account.
 Access the event emitter using (`sock.ev`)
 3. Baileys no longer maintains an internal state of chats/contacts/messages.
 You should ideally take this on your own, simply because your state in MD is its own source of truth & there is no one-size-fits-all way to handle the storage for this.
 However, a simple storage extension has been provided.
 This also serves as a good demonstration of how to use the Baileys event emitter to construct a source of truth.
 4. A baileys "socket" is meant to be a temporary & disposable object -- this is done to maintain simplicity & prevent bugs.
 I felt the entire Baileys object became too bloated as it supported too many configurations.
 You're encouraged to write your own implementation to handle missing functionality.
-5. Moreover, Baileys does not offer an inbuilt reconnect mechanism anymore (though it's super easy to set one up on your own with your own rules, check the example script)
+5. Baileys does not offer an inbuilt reconnect mechanism anymore (though it's super easy to set one up with your own rules, check the example script)

 ## Configuring the Connection